How to measure chain wear

-The first and most simple method for checking chain wear if you don’t have a proper tool is to simply lift the chain off the front chainring.
-Shift into the smallest cog on the rear cassette and the largest chainring in the front, and lift the chain off of the chainring.
+The first and simplest method for checking chain wear if you don’t have a proper tool is to simply lift the chain off the front chainring.
+Shift into the smallest cog on the rear cassette and the largest chainring in the front, and lift the chain off of the chainring teeth.

-If it lifts off the chainring to the point where you can see a lot of daylight between your chain and chainrings, you’ll either need to replace your chain or you are quickly approaching the point of replacement.
-It’s nearly as accurate as using a proper tool but it’s a good starting point if you haven’t replaced your chain in a while and need to check chain wear.
+If it lifts off the chainring to the point where you can see a lot of daylight between your chain and front chainrings, you either need to replace your chain, or you are quickly approaching the point of needing to replace it.
+It’s not as accurate as using a proper tool for measuring chain wear, but it’s a good starting point if you haven’t replaced your chain in a while and need to check chain wear.

-The second and more precise method is using a tool called a chain checker.
+The third and most precise method is using a tool called a chain checker.

 The new bicycle chain out of the box will be too long to fit properly.
 How do you know the length you need?
-A great tip is to hold the old chain and the new one next to each other so you know the right place where to break the new chain.
+A great tip is to hold the old chain and the new one next to each other so you know exactly which link to break to match the old chain’s length.

 Once you’ve found the correct length, shorten the chain with the chain breaker.
 Pay attention to the links where you plan to break it as one of each type of end won’t work.
 The link connects two round ends only.
-Lace the chain back on your bike and make sure it’s threaded well through the derailleur.
+Lace the chain back on your bike and make sure it’s threaded correctly through the rear derailleur.
 To connect the chain, use the chain quick link included with the chain.

 Look for any directional arrows printed on the quick link before putting the two opposing sides together to join them.
-You will need to apply some pressure so they click into each other.
-The best way to do this is to move the linked part to the top, secure the rear wheel and press the pedal down, creating enough tension on top to pull the quick link together.
+You will need to apply some pressure so they click into place.
+The best way to do this is to move the quick link to the top of the chain, secure the rear wheel and press the pedal down.
+This should create enough tension to pull the quick link together.

 That’s it.
-You won’t have to worry about it for a couple of months.
+You won’t have to worry about it again for a couple thousands of miles/kilometres.
 Enjoy the smooth ride and don’t forget to check for chain wear every few months.
 Clean and lube your chain regularly for best shifting performance and to reduce friction which will make your chain last as long as possible.